-Piano – Jazz Camp Week 1, Jazz Camp Package, Giant Steps Package
+Piano – Jazz Camp Week 2, Jazz Camp Package, Advanced Package

 Sam Reider is an accordionist, pianist, singer, and songwriter based in Brooklyn, New York.
 He is co-leader of The Amigos, who perform foot-stomping, accordion-infused Americana music blending folk-rock, zydeco/cajun, and jazz.
 In 2013, The Amigos were selected by the U.S. Department of State to be cultural ambassadors overseas and recently conducted a six-week tour of China, Cambodia, Myanmar, Laos, and Vietnam, giving over forty performances and educational workshops and collaborating with local and internationally acclaimed artists.

 The Amigos have received critical attention for their musical collaborations with artists ranging from Americana singer-songwriter Jim Lauderdale to western-swing band Vince Gill and the Time Jumpers, yodeling cowboy Ranger Doug, jazz/beat/classical composer David Amram, and singer-songwriter Nellie McKay.
 The Amigos have appeared at Jazz at Lincoln Center, the Philadelphia Folk Festival, Kerrville Folk Festival, Folk Alliance International, and have opened for artists including the Carolina Chocolate Drops, Sam Bush, Preservation Hall Jazz Band, and Jon Batiste and Stay Human.
 The Amigos give over 50 performances in public and private schools around the country each year.
 Their educational work focuses on celebrating the connections between different types of American roots music and empowering students to express themselves through singing and improvisation.